 If you store a lot of canned goods, you will increase your chances of acquiring a collection of expired cans.
 You can extend the usable life of these cans by practicing two storage rules:

-- Store your cans indoors in a room that is constantly between 68 and 78 degrees.
+- Store your cans indoors in a room that is constantly between 50 and 70 degrees.
 Extreme temperature changes increases the risk of spoilage and botulism.
+You can do this by getting an indoor thermometer.
+This is the one that I use.
+(Amazon)

 - Practice the first-in first-out rule.
-When you purchase new cans, store them in the back of the shelf, and move cans with closer expiration dates toward the front.
+When you purchase new cans, store them in the back of your shelving unit, and move cans with closer expiration dates toward the front.
+Since we’re limited to space in the kitchen, we picked up this shelving unit on Amazon that gives us easy access to the back and front.

 How Long Will Canned Goods Last?